Understanding the International Fuel Tax Agreement (IFTA)

 • Tax-paid fuel documentation

 Carriers must maintain detailed mileage and fuel records for at least four years in case of an audit.
+Good records can also help during a DOT audit, especially when fuel tax, mileage, vehicle registration, and operating authority records need to match.
 Returns are due on the last day of the month following the end of the quarter.
 If the due date falls on a weekend or holiday, the next business day becomes the official due date.
-Carriers are also required to file a fourth-quarter IFTA report covering all operations for that calendar quarter.

 IFTA Decals and Vehicle Compliance